Inside Satchmo

 Golden Eagles Mardi Gras Indian tribe led by Big Chief Monk Boudreaux

-Shirley Goodman New Orleans born singer was half of the the 1950's R&B duo Shirley & Lee; also had a hit on her own in 1975 with "Shame, Shame, Shame"; she has provided vocals for the Rolling Stones, Dr. John, and others
+Shirley Goodman New Orleans born singer was half of the the 1950's R&B duo Shirley & Lee; also had a hit on her own in 1975 with "Shame, Shame, Shame"; she also provided provided backing vocals for the Rolling Stones ("Exile on Main Street"), Dr. John, and others; Goodman passed away in Los Angeles in 2005 at age 69

-Kevin Gordon Nashville-based roots singer and songwriter from Shreveport, LA; Kevin's songs have been covered by Keith Richards, Levon Helm, Ronnie Hawkins, Irma Thomas, and others
+Kevin Gordon Nashville-based roots singer and songwriter from West Monroe, LA; Kevin's songs have been covered by Keith Richards, Levon Helm, Ronnie Hawkins, Irma Thomas, and others

 John Got'ti (born David Rayford) rapper & MC from New Orleans